pulumi/foundational-training/module-16-advance-cicd/slides/slides.md

 ## Module 16 - Advanced CI/CD - ✨ Summary

-You introduced advanced elements to your continuous infrastructure pipeline to make it more robust.
-In particular, you:

-- Added a Pulumi ESC environment to retrieve dynamic credentials for AWS;
-- Added policy checks to test your infrastructure for compliance;
-- Added a drift detection cron job to the pipeline; and
-- Configured dedicated cloud environments with Review Stacks.
+You were introduced to various production needs of an infrastructure pipeline.
+Head over to the exercises to obtain hands-on practice for each.

 Questions?